Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Experimental Setup

 \section{Experimental Setup}

-This study employs simple deep CNN and CRNN models for mridangam and tabla stroke transcription and the ADT task across all experiments.
-The architectures of the CNN and CRNN models are depicted in Fig. \ref{CNN_CRNN}.
-Comprehensive details regarding the datasets utilized and the experimental settings for each method are outlined in the following sections.
+The experimental setup follows the same flow as shown in Fig.\ref{proposed_system} and consists of two major components: TST and ADT.
+Across all experiments, we employ simple deep CNN and CRNN models for mridangam and tabla stroke transcription, as well as for the ADT task.
+The architectures of the CNN and CRNN models are illustrated in Fig.\ref{CNN_CRNN}.